jaccomoc/jactl/docs/index.markdown

 Jactl is a powerful scripting language for Java-based applications whose syntax is a combination of bits borrowed from Java and Groovy, with a dash of Perl thrown in for good measure.
+See [Jactl Language Features](/language-features) for a quick overview of some of the language features or [Jactl Language Guide](/language-guide) for a full description of the language.

 <div class="row">
   <div class="column" markdown="1">